 How many resources are necessary?

-It is important to underline that from the year 2000 until today, extraordinary progresses in combating the epidemics have been realized, saving millions of lives.
+It is important to underline that from the year 2000 until today, extraordinary progresses in combating the epidemics have been achieved, saving millions of lives.
 That said, it is important to continue to set new goals.
-“Let us celebrate the success of 18 million people in antiretroviral therapy, but how can we achieve the goal of having 30 Million people in ARV therapy within 2020 (goal reported in the Political Declaration signed by the members of the United Nations on the occasion of the event “Evento di Alto Livello sull’HIV/AIDS” in New York last June)?”- asks Stefania Burbo and continues: “At a global level, if new infections have reduced by 40% in comparison to the peak in 1997, and those infections that affect children have even reduced by 70% since 2001, the UNAIDS Prevention Gap Report demonstrates that the trend of new infections among adults is standing still: for the past five years no decrease in infections has been documented.
+“Let us celebrate the success of 18 million people in antiretroviral therapy, but how can we achieve the goal of having 30 Million people in ARV therapy within 2020 (goal reported in the Political Declaration signed by the members of the United Nations on the occasion of the event “Evento di Alto Livello sull’HIV/AIDS” in New York last June)?”- asks Stefania Burbo.
+She continues: “At a global level, if new infections have been reduced by 40% in comparison to the peak in 1997, and those infections that affect children have even been reduced by 70% since 2001, the UNAIDS Prevention Gap Report demonstrates that the trend of new infections among adults is standing still: for the past five years no decrease in infections has been documented.
 However, in Eastern Europe, Central Asia, Caribbean regions, Middle East and North Africa the number of infections have been rising.”

 What are the critical issues?

-Unfortunately there are certain laws which obstruct the access to tests, cures and vital medications.
+Unfortunately, there are certain laws which obstruct the access to tests, cures and vital medications.
 It is often women and children who are afflicted by the consequences and who are still victims of gender inequalities.
 Lack of funds is the second crucial point.

 What can Italy do?

 As a focal point of the Italian Observatory against AIDS, Burbo has some suggestions for the Italian government: our country must come back to be the leader in the survey of international donors.
 Through bilateral and multilateral channels, greater investments are necessary.